open-telemetry/opentelemetry-specification/specification/exporter-zipkin.md

 OpenTelemetry Span `Attribute`(s) MUST be reported as `tags` to Zipkin.
 Primitive types MUST be converted to string using en-US culture settings.
-Boolean values must use lower case strings `true` and `false`, except an attribute named `error`.
+Boolean values must use lower case strings `"true"` and `"false"`, except an attribute named `error`.
 In case if value of the attribute is `false`, Zipkin tag needs to be omitted.